cypress-io/cypress/docs/source/api/commands/location.md

 ## Usage

-`.location()` cannot be chained off any other cy commands, so should be chained off of `cy` for clarity.
+`cy.location()` cannot be chained off any other cy commands, so should be chained off of `cy` for clarity.

 **{% fa fa-check-circle green %} Valid Usage**